Changelog

 Pragma v1.3 — May 1, 2026

-Phase 5 Wave 1 Week 2 — Statistical discipline plus §6.5 trigger reformulation.
+Phase 5 Wave 1 Week 2: Statistical discipline plus §6.5 trigger reformulation.
 Krippendorff’s α with bootstrap CIs replaces ad-hoc agreement metrics.
-Brier dual-publication (canonical alongside Modified) for cross-system comparability. §6.5 trigger language reformulated for sharper edge-case behavior.
+Brier dual-publication (canonical alongside Modified) for cross-system comparability. §6.5 trigger language reformulated for better-defined edge-case behavior.

 Veridi v1.0 — May 1, 2026